-- use this evidence to inform WPD’s ongoing engagement and capacity building support for community and local energy stakeholders going forward
+- find out what communities think and what their future energy plans are, and use this information to inform WPD’s ongoing engagement and capacity building support for community and local energy stakeholders